4th Horse (Hodson's Horse): History

 Lieutenant Hugh Henry Gough was awarded the Victoria Cross for his bravery at Alambagh on 12 November 1857 and at Jellalabad, Lucknow on 25 February 1858.
 A detachment of the regiment was sent with Colonel Hope Grant’s column from Kanpur to protect the road to Lucknow.
 They laid siege to a town called Mianganj and cleared the enemy, but lost an Indian officer, Naib-Risaldar Hukm Singh.
 On 25 February 1858, 374 men of Hodson's Horse were part of a cavalry force at Alambagh led by Colonel Campbell of the Queen's Bays.
 They were under the command of Lieutenant General Sir James Outram against Begum Hazrat Mahal, the Begum of Oudh (Awadh).
 This was one of the first occasions where the Hodson's Horse saw fierce action as a complete regiment.

-While the regiment remained at Alamagh, Hodson went alone to Lucknow for a meeting with Sir Colin Campbell.
+While the regiment remained at Alambagh, Hodson went alone to Lucknow for a meeting with Sir Colin Campbell.
 Following lunch with him, he joined Brigadier-General Robert Napier who was inspecting a breach in the wall.
 They became separated and he went to look around the palace with a Captain Taylor.
 The enemy had been cleared from most parts of the city, but areas remained where rebels were hidden.
 The two men had a look inside one dark room. which turned out to contain rebels.
 One of them shot Hodson in the chest.
 He was conscious, but became weaker and died around 1.30 am that night.
 He was buried on the evening of 12 March 1858 in the grounds of La Martiniere School in Lucknow.